 Stroke Rehabilitation Program

-The Stroke Rehabilitation Program at Texas Rehabilitation Hospital of Fort Worth helps individuals recover and regain function from the physical and psychological effects following a stroke.
-Through intensive therapy, our team is committed to providing each patient with the highest level of expertise available and the most complete and optimal recovery possible.
-Elements of the Stroke Rehabilitation Program include, but are not limited to:
+Our nationally recognized and CARF-accredited Stroke Program helps individuals recover and regain the highest level of functional mobility and independence following a stroke.
+Our team is committed to providing each patient with the highest level of expertise available and the most complete recovery possible.
+Our staff is trained in Neuro-IFRAH techniques for handling our neurological population.
+We provide a comprehensive stroke education series for all disciplines including therapy, case management, nursing, dietary, preventative education, and stroke warning signs Elements of the Stroke Rehabilitation Program include, but are not limited to:

 Prevention, recognition, assessment, and treatment of conditions related to stroke and its complications.